halirutan/SynthSeg/container/README.md

 ln -s /ptmp/dcfidalgo/projects/cbs/segmentation/generation/v1/tfrecords/ project_folder/training_containers
 ```

-Now, you will see in you project directory smth like:
+Now, you will see in your project directory something like this:

 ```
 |_SynthSeg